 We are proud to support the career development of students who are pursuing studies in education, natural and/or social sciences at the University of Michigan-Dearborn.
-There are many ways a student can become involved at the Center, such as joining our educational programming team as a paid staff member, or pursuing an Internship or a year-long Fellowship, or participating in project based learning.
+There are many ways a student can become involved at the Center, such as joining our educational programming team as a paid staff member, pursuing an Internship or a year-long Fellowship, or participating in project based learning.

 Holland Family Internship

 The Holland Family Internship is designed to introduce interested students to different aspects of running a nature center.
 The position is highly versatile and can accommodate a vast array of skills and interests.
 Among others, the intern will assist the EIC Director, Dr. Claudia Walters, with developing virtual and hardcopy instructional materials (e.g., interpretive signs), redesigning the EIC website, and incorporating geospatial technologies into the EIC operations.
 They will also assist with sustainability initiatives.

 The applicant must have a passion for nature and sustainability and a desire to help others learn about it.
 They must demonstrate a strong interest in a lifelong pursuit of knowledge and discovery about the natural world, communication of this knowledge, and commitment to the preservation of natural areas and biodiversity.
 They should be comfortable using different types of technologies.

 - Basic knowledge of geospatial technologies (i.e., GIS, GPS, remote sensing)

 - Interest in web content development (does not involve coding)

 - This paid internship runs from September through December